Year of entry 2024

 "This course will bridge the gap between understanding day-to-day operations of the different parts of the complex rail system and the wider social and strategic context that railways operate within.
 It will enable new and existing professionals to excel within the industry.
 Network Rail is keen to support this bold initiative by the University of Leeds." - Sir Peter Hendy, Chairman Network Rail.

 Why study at Leeds:

-- Learn the latest innovations in transport from our Institute for Transport Studies’ world-leading research conducted right here on campus that feeds directly into the course, shaping your learning with the latest thinking in transport.
+- Our Institute for Transport Studies’ globally-renowned research conducted right here on campus feeds directly into the course, shaping your learning with the latest thinking in transport.